You are currently browsing the monthly archive for September 2010.

 I was petrified, was it worse than I thought?
 Had he run the plate to find out that it was registered to me?
 What were the ramifications of driving out of state with expired tags?
 The fine?
 The penalty?
-A confused, scared cloud of thoughts tore through my mind as I tried to figure out how to get out of this one that I wasn’t even sure I was in…
+A confused, scared storm of thoughts tore through my mind as I tried to figure out how to get out of this one that I wasn’t even sure I was in…

 I slowly turned around, to see, much to my horror, that the image my terrified mind had conjured up was right.
 The hand on my shoulder wasn’t attached to a gorilla, it was worse.

 It was attached to an arm in a policeman’s uniform.

 I don’t know what my face looked like but as my eyes worked their way up that sleeve, I saw that the face on the policeman attached to it was smiling.